-Can ancient monuments like Machu Picchu sustain the impact of 21st century tourism?
-It’s a troubling question, especially as scientists have already discovered landslide threatening subsidence on its western side and UNESCO has called for visitor restrictions in recent years.
+Can ancient monuments like Machu Picchu sustain the impact of 21st-century tourism?
+It’s a troubling question, especially as scientists have already discovered landslide-threatening subsidence on its western side, while UNESCO has called for restrictions on the number of visitors taking Machu Picchu tours in recent years.

-Currently the international community is keeping a watchful eye the situation and the Inca Trail already operates responsible tourism policies with restriction on numbers, licensed local guides, organised porter welfare and eco-camping regulations.
+Currently, the international community is keeping a watchful eye on the situation and the Inca Trail already operates responsible tourism policies with restrictions on numbers, licensed local guides, organised porter welfare, and eco-camping regulations.

 We’ll always try to create the most sustainable Machu Picchu tours, so book with us today.
 You’ll have peace of mind that you’re not contributing to the issue when travelling to this unforgettable location.